cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

-# GKE example CloudBees CD/RO production installation <a name="cdro-gke-example-prod"/>
+# GKE example CloudBees CD/RO clustered installation <a name="cdro-gke-example-clustered"/>

 >**NOTE**
 >
 >To follow all steps in this example, a CloudBees CD/RO enterprise license is required.
 For more information on licenses, refer to the CloudBees CD/RO [Licenses](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) documentation.

-This example provides instructions on how to set up an example production installation of CloudBees CD/RO in a GKE cluster.
+This example provides instructions on how to set up an example clustered installation of CloudBees CD/RO in a GKE cluster.
 This environment can be used to experiment with CloudBees CD/RO, and includes the following components:

 * CloudBees CD/RO server (`flow-server`)
 * CloudBees CD/RO web server (`web-server`)